It’s stressful enough missing your flight, but do you also have to worry about getting charged too?

 If you missed a flight, and it was your fault, you will not receive a refund.

 However, if you miss a flight due to unexpected external circumstances that are outside of your control and/or within the airline’s control, you might be eligible for a refund.

-What Should You Do If You Think You’re Going to Miss Your Flight?
+What to Do If You Think You Are Going to Miss Your Flight

 If you think that you are going to miss your flight, your first step should be to contact the airline as soon as possible and let them know.

 In the U.S., most airlines have a policy known as the “flat tire” rule.

 This rule allows passengers to rebook their flight if they miss their flight or are running late for free or for a small fee.

 U.S. airlines tend to have quite generous policies if you are going to miss your flight.